 Heidi Goldsmith

-Heidi Goldsmith is an associate in Weil’s Securities Litigation practice.
-She focuses on defending securities class actions, shareholder derivative actions, and deal-related litigation, as well as handling internal investigations.
-Heidi’s recent notable experience includes serving on Weil teams representing:
+Heidi Goldsmith is an associate in Weil’s Securities Litigation practice where she focuses on defending securities class actions, shareholder derivative actions, and deal-related litigation, as well as handling internal and regulatory investigations.

 Heidi received her J.D., summa cum laude, from New York Law School, where she was the Executive Notes and Comments Editor for the New York Law School Law Review, the Chair of the Moot Court Association, and a member of the Dean’s Leadership Council.
 During law school, Heidi interned for the Honorable Jesse M. Furman of the United States District Court for the Southern District of New York.
 Upon graduation, she was honored with the Dr. Max Reich Award for Excellence in Civil Trial Advocacy, the Louis Susman Award for Excellence in the Study of the Law of Evidence, the Otto Walter Distinguished Writing Award, an award for Outstanding Editorial Contribution to the New York Law School Law Review, the New York Law School Trustee’s Prize, and inducted into the Order of the Barristers.